liffiton/Gen-Ed/src/codehelp/docs/manual_class_creation.md

 ## Creation

 First, log in to CodeHelp using a Google, Microsoft, or Github account.
-Whatever account you use to connect will be registered as an "instructor" for the new class.
+Whatever account you use will be registered as an "instructor" for the new class.

 Once logged in, go to your <a href="/profile/">profile page</a> (also accessible by clicking on your user info in the navigation bar at the top of the page).

-Under the "Classes" heading, press "Create new class."
+In the "Classes" section, press "Create new class."
 This will bring up a dialog asking for a class name and an OpenAI API key.

 The OpenAI API key will be used for your students' queries in CodeHelp.